Skip to content

 date(year_month || '-01', '+1 month', '-1 day') AS dateTo,

-SUM(CASE WHEN account_type = 'Income' THEN -amount ELSE 0 END) AS income,
+SUM(CASE WHEN account_type = 'Income' THEN -CAST(amount AS REAL) ELSE 0 END) AS income,

-SUM(CASE WHEN account_type = 'Expenses' THEN amount ELSE 0 END) AS expenses,
+SUM(CASE WHEN account_type = 'Expenses' THEN CAST(amount AS REAL) ELSE 0 END) AS expenses,

-SUM(CASE WHEN account_type = 'Income' THEN -amount ELSE 0 END) -
+SUM(CASE WHEN account_type = 'Income' THEN -CAST(amount AS REAL) ELSE 0 END) -

-SUM(CASE WHEN account_type = 'Expenses' THEN amount ELSE 0 END) AS savings
+SUM(CASE WHEN account_type = 'Expenses' THEN CAST(amount AS REAL) ELSE 0 END) AS savings

 FROM postings